• Skip to primary navigation

 No ratings yet

-This Cinnamon Berry & Beetroot Smoothie Bowl is exploding with flavour and packed full of nutrients.
-Plus, you will love how quick and easy is it to make!
+This Cinnamon Spiced Berry Beet Smoothie Bowl is packed with nutrients and exploding with flavour.
+Plus, you will love how quick and easy it is!

 Prep Time 5 minutes mins